guodalin/customer/readme.md

 ### Security Vulnerabilities

 If you discover a security vulnerability within this boilerplate, please send an e-mail to Anthony Rappa at rappa819@gmail.com, or create a pull request if possible.
 All security vulnerabilities will be promptly addressed.
 Please reference [this page](https://github.com/rappasoft/laravel-5-boilerplate/wiki/7.-Security-Fixes) to make sure you are up to date.

-### Donations

-If you would like to help the continued efforts of this project, any size [donations](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=JJWUZ4E9S9SFG&lc=US&item_name=Laravel%205%20Boilerplate&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) are welcomed and highly appreciated.

 ### License